What is the Sherman Antitrust Act?

 The influx resulted in the rapid expansion of industrialization, with the railroad industry experiencing the largest growth.
 The rapid growth resulted in ruthless competition, as large enterprises became bigger, while the small entities struggled to maintain their profit margins.

-The uneven trading ground led to discussions about controlling large entities to ensure a level playing field for everyone.
+The uneven business ground led to discussions about controlling large entities to ensure a level playing field for everyone.
 Although the word “trust” has evolved to mean entities that hold wealth for a third party, it was initially used to mean collusive behavior that made competition unfair.
 For example, large companies in the railroad industry merged to form strong conglomerates that would dominate the market.

 Such behavior justified the US Congress’ action to regulate trade and commerce to prevent deliberate monopolization or attempts to monopolize the market.
 Monopolies that achieve their power through honest and natural means are not subject to the regulation.